 Muslims have long marvelled at the ordered precision of this description.
 The Arabic terms are rich in meaning:

-- Nutfah — a "drop," referring to the fluid from which conception begins.
+- Nutfah.
+A "drop," referring to the fluid from which conception begins.

-- 'Alaqah — a word that carries the meanings of something that clings, a leech-like form, and a clot of blood.
+- 'Alaqah.
+A word that carries the meanings of something that clings, a leech-like form, and a clot of blood.
 Muslims note how aptly this describes the early embryo, which clings to the wall of the womb.

-- Mudghah — a "chewed lump," evoking a small mass of tissue.
+- Mudghah.
+A "chewed lump," evoking a small mass of tissue.

-- Then the forming of bones, which are subsequently clothed with flesh — an ordering of skeleton then muscle.
+- Then the forming of bones, which are subsequently clothed with flesh.
+An ordering of skeleton then muscle.

-- Finally, being "developed into another creation" — brought forth as a new, complete being.
+- Finally, being "developed into another creation", brought forth as a new, complete being.

 A Description Beyond Its Age